 We Welcome Tenant Comments on Ontario Rental Industry

 Are you a tenant now?
 Are you looking to rent?
 Let us know your experience and your feelings.

-(Please note you will not receive a reply upon emailing us and this is for tenants only)
+(Please note you will not receive a reply upon emailing us)

 Tell us what is happening and we’ll share it with landlords to help improve the Ontario rental industry!